Batimius/trello.py/README.md

 This API is insipired by LisaF854's [Roblox-Trello | Object Oriented Trello API](https://devforum.roblox.com/t/roblox-trello-object-oriented-trello-api/233582).
 It uses a similar structure to that API, so you will notice many of the functions there are applied to this API.

-This API is for has easy and user-friendly functions that do a lot of the task you would do normally yourself.
+This API has easy and user-friendly functions that do a lot of the task you would do normally yourself.
 More functions will be added in the future in case they are needed.

 Getting Started
 ---------------